impressto/website/content/docs/admin/installation.md

 6. If not using Apache or if `.htaccess` files are disabled you will have to create some URL rewrite rules as shown below.
 7. Set the web root on your server to point to the BookStack `public` folder.
 This is done with the `root` setting on Nginx or the `DocumentRoot` setting on Apache.
 8. Run `php artisan migrate` to update the database.
+9. Run `npm i` to install node modules.
+10. Run `npm run production` to build front-end assets.
-9. Done!
+11. Done!
 You can now login using the default admin details `admin@admin.com` with a password of `password`.
 You should change these details immediately after logging in for the first time.

 #### URL Rewrite rules